 Residents are encouraged to collaborate with the Eye Institute’s clinical and research faculty on projects.
 Every resident is required to present a clinical or scientific paper at the annual Resident-Fellow Research meeting held every June.
 Funding is available to help support independent resident research.
 In addition, residents are encouraged to present their research at regional and national meetings and are funded to present first-author papers and/or posters.
 Senior residents are allowed to attend one scientific conference of their choice.
 The depth and diversity of research at Harkness enables residents to have tremendous opportunities that are truly unique.

 The Ophthalmology Residency at Columbia/Edward S. Harkness Eye is an ACGME-accredited training program in Ophthalmology.
-Based on the most recent site visit by the ACGME in 2012, the program has received a five-year accreditation cycle, the longest accreditation cycle available.
+The program is fully-accredited with no citations.

 Salary for residents is based on the PGY pay scale at New York Presbyterian Hospital, which is competitive with other New York residencies.
 Malpractice, health, dental and disability insurance are also provided by the hospital.
 Residents are given four weeks of vacation each year, as well as leave of absence as approved by the Program Director and Graduate Medical Education Committee.

 A variety of housing options are available in the area immediately surrounding the medical center.
 Many residents choose to live in Manhattan’s Upper West Side, which is an easy and short commute via subway or bus.
 There is also discounted housing available at New York Presbyterian’s East (Cornell) and West (Columbia) campuses.